2.4 Apply equitable and inclusive recruitment and hiring practices

 Greater gender parity and diversity in the pool of applicants

-More women with diverse social identities are hired
+More women are hired

 Increased number and/or overall percentage of female employees